Union Bridge, Aberdeen: History

 Kelly’s Cats is actually a misnomer as only the decorative bronze friezes, installed on the bridge in 1908, were designed by the Aberdeen architect William Kelly.

 The southern side of the bridge, including the cats, was hidden, and the view lost, when shops were constructed along it in the 1960s.
 These later became part of the Trinity Centre.
 The road and railways continue to run under the shops.
 The southern balustrade was moved to Duthie Park.

-Makeshift fencing was installed along the bridge in 2016 in an attempt to deter people from dying by suicide.
-A permanent barrier is due to be completed in 2021 as part of works to redevelop the adjacent Union Terrace Gardens.
+Makeshift fencing was installed along the bridge in 2016 in an attempt to deter people from committing suicide.
+A permanent barrier was completed as part of works to redevelop the adjacent Union Terrace Gardens.